 "I always believed that if Call of Duty introduced a battle royale they’d do it the right way, and I was right."

-My first hour with zombies mode or so consisted of following others around as they showed me the secrets of each level.
+My first hour or so consisted of following others around as they showed me the secrets of each level.
 There’s a bevy of well-designed challenges and cool little bonuses spread along each story mode, and it’s this attention to detail that made my time with the game so much more enjoyable than previous iterations.
 I especially enjoyed the Roman story, that had me fighting alongside my companions as we took down foes like undead gladiators and zombie tigers.
 The Titanic-based Voyage of Despair is also fantastic in its own right, however, taking place right after crashing into the well-known iceberg and leaving players trapped on the ship alongside the undead.
 I spent less time with it due to it feeling like the more traditional of the main modes, but I was nevertheless impressed with its blood-splattered, maze-like hallways.

 Of course, no one was surprised to hear of the final major pillar of this year’s offering, Blackout.
 And if you’ve played a battle royale game mode, you can expect exactly that except more accessible and polished.
 Unlike most games in the genre, Blackout isn’t a beta or a work-in-progress.
 While we can obviously expect plenty of improvements, balancing, and additions to the mode, it feels notably fleshed-out and complete from the get-go.
 I always believed that if Call of Duty introduced a battle royale they’d do it the right way, and I was right.